Which Countries Have The Fastest Internet In The World in 2020?

 The top five countries have internet download speeds which are 88 times the speed of the five slowest countries.

-The Top 10 Countries with the Fastest Internet Speeds from 2018
+The Top 10 Countries with the Fastest Internet Speeds

 Here’s a closer look at each: